Matthew-R-Lehnert/take-home-test/TrackProposal.md

 * Learner will be able to distinguish time-series, panel, and cross sectional data
 * Learner will be able to design functions for RNN and LSTM within Keras
 * Learner will be able to convert multidimensional images into a one dimensional array using flattening
-* Learner will be able to evaluate the performance of an image classifer they build using CNN within Keras
+* Learner will be able to evaluate the performance of an image classifier they build using CNN within Keras
 * Learner will be able to produce new text using a GAN within Keras
 * Learner will be able to produce a new image using a GAN within Keras
 * Learner will be able to name common open source pretrained models